Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Findings

 Across specifications, sentiment scores generated under the goal-blind prompt display economically meaningful and statistically significant predictive power both before and after the knowledge cutoff.
 The estimated coefficients on the goal-blind score interacted with the pre-cutoff indicator are positive and statistically significant, and their magnitudes remain similar in the post-cutoff period.
 Formal tests reported in the bottom panel do not reject equality between the pre- and post-cutoff coefficients for the goal-blind score.

 By contrast, the incremental predictive content of goal-aware sentiment—captured by the \textit{Diff} measure, exhibits a discontinuity at the knowledge cutoff.
 In the pre-cutoff period, the coefficient on \textit{Diff} is positive and statistically significant across both specifications, indicating that goal-aware sentiment contains incremental predictive power.
-The magnitude prevails across firms characteristics such as size and book-to-market.
+The magnitude holds across firm characteristics such as size and book-to-market.
 After the knowledge cutoff, the \textit{Diff} coefficient collapses to near-zero.
-Consistent with this pattern, the bottom panel reports that the equality of the pre- and post-cutoff \textit{Diff} coefficients is rejected at the 5\% significance levels.
+Consistent with this pattern, the bottom panel reports that the equality of the pre- and post-cutoff \textit{Diff} coefficients is rejected at the 5\% significance level.
 Altogether, the regression evidence closely mirrors the portfolio results.

-Next we evaluate whether these regression-based differences carry over to out-of-sample forecasting performance as modeled in Equation (\ref{fig:ret_oos_r2}).
+Next we evaluate whether these regression-based differences carry over to out-of-sample forecasting performance as modeled in Equation \eqref{eq:r2reg}.
 Figure \ref{fig:ret_oos_r2} plots the monthly out-of-sample $R_{OOS}^2$ obtained from forecasting next-month stock returns using sentiment scores generated under goal-aware and goal-blind prompts.
-In each month, we estimate predictive regressions using an expanding window (where the estimation sample grows to include all available data up to the prior month), compute out-of-sample accuracy relative to a simple historical cross-sectional mean benchmark calculated using data available only through the prior period, and average the resulting out-of-sample goodness-of-fit, $R_{OOS}^2$, across firms in each time period.
+In each month $T$, we estimate predictive regressions using an expanding window (where the estimation sample grows to include all available data up to the prior month $T-1$), compute out-of-sample accuracy relative to a simple historical cross-sectional mean benchmark calculated using data available through the prior month $T-1$, and average the resulting out-of-sample goodness-of-fit, $R_{OOS,i,T}^2$, across firms $i$ in each time period $T$.